 If you like Norse characters and especially the 867 start date, then sure, but otherwise there’s little-else for you here.
 Buy here.

-Crusader Kings 3 Flavor Pack #2 (TBD)
+Crusader Kings 3 Fate of Iberia Flavor Pack

-Also part of the Expansion Pass, nothing is known about this pack at the moment, but you can look to the Northern Lords expansion to take a guess as to the extent of content it might add.
+Also part of the expansion pass, nothing is known about this pack at the moment, but you can look to the Northern Lords expansion to take a guess as to the extent of content it might add.

 Crusader Kings 3 Expansion Pass

-As well as all of the DLCs listed above, the initial CK3 expansion pass comes with the free ‘Fashion of the Abbasid Court’ cosmetic pack that launched at the same time as the base game.
+As well as all of the expansions listed above, the initial CK3 expansion pass comes with the free ‘Fashion of the Abbasid Court’ cosmetic pack that launched at the same time as the base game.
 It introduces some extra fashion items for North African and Middle-Eastern characters.